Roasted Salmon is a perfect platform for this flavorful Tomato Basil Parmesan Salmon. Summer goodness at it’s best.

 Simply laying some of my purple basil leaves on top of the filet, topped with some slices of fresh tomato and liberally sprinkling on some fresh grated Parmesan cheese and we were enjoying a quick, flavorful and very healthy dinner.

 After a roast in a 375 degree oven for about twenty minutes, the salmon was flaky, the basil warm and fragrant and the tomatoes juicy and sweet.
 I sided it with some fresh green beans from a co-worker’s garden that were cooked and tossed with butter, salt and pepper.
-I felt much better about myself after eating that chicken fried steak earlier in the week.
+I felt much better about myself after eating that chicken fried steak on our trip to Jackson Lake earlier in the week.